The Erich Fromm Study Center

 In addition to his therapeutic practice, Funk has published the works of Fromm (including the Erich Fromm complete edition in twelve volumes, DVA and dtv publishers 1999) as well as works on Fromm’s biography, sociopsychology and psychoanalysis.
 His own sociopsychology book publications worth mentioning include: "Ich und Wir.
 Psychoanalyse des postmodernen Menschen"/I and We.
 Psychoanalysis of the Postmodern Human (dtv publisher 2005) and "Der entgrenzte Mensch"/The Unbounded Human (Gütersloher Verlagshaus publisher 2011).

-Katrin Voigt is a research associate at the International Psychoanalytic University (IPU) Berlin in the field of work and organisational psychology, as well as at the Erich Fromm Study Center.
-In addition, she is completing her doctoral thesis on the subject of "transnational solidarity".
-Prior to this, she took psychology and transcultural studies at the University of Bremen and wrote her Master thesis on the "representations of women who flee in feminist magazines".
-She worked as a student assistant in Bremen in the DFG German Research Association project "Identity Constructions in a Life Course".
-The focus of her scientific work is on the field of qualitative methods, identity research, transculturality, solidarity, postcolonial studies and gender research.
+Katrin Voigt is a research associate at the International Psychoanalytic University (IPU) Berlin in the field of work and organizational psychology and at the Erich Fromm Study Center.
+She is also doing her doctoral thesis on the relationship between national identity constructions and the reproduction of social inequality in Germany.
+She previously studied psychology and transcultural studies at the University of Bremen and wrote her master's thesis on the representation of fugitive women in feminist journals.
+As a student assistant, she worked in Bremen in the DFG project "Identity Constructions in Individual Biographies".
+Her research focuses on qualitative social research, social identity and subject-constructions in the context of class, gender, race and nation and transculturality.